 We spend more than 11 hours a day interacting with media — whether that is a desktop, phone, TV, tablet, etc. — market research group Nielsen reports.
 But concern is rising as to whether this is healthy for younger generations.
-The graduate students of Fashion Institute of Technology’s Cosmetics and Fragrance Marketing and Management released a report with findings that technology is detrimental to early-childhood brain development.
+The graduate students of Fashion Institute of Technology’s Cosmetics and Fragrance Marketing and Management degree program released a report with findings that technology is detrimental to early-childhood brain development.
 The report states that, “Neurodegeneration, usually observed in the brain of an elderly person, is now occurring in the developing brain of an adolescent.”

 And because of that, a new parenting field is slowly emerging: screen-free parenting.
 Today, families are hiring parenting coaches to help them remember what raising children without screens used to be like.